zmackie/zblog/content/posts/Working-hard-to-be-lazy.md

 --------------------------------------------------------------------------------

- 1. basically you can keep runnning the steps as you're trying to get the whole thing to work and nothing break.
+ 1. basically you can keep running the steps as you're trying to get the whole thing to work and nothing break.
 Good for fiddlers... ↩︎